paoloricciuti/sprinkle-js/README.md

 ## Documentation

+You can check the docs [here](https://docs.sprinkle-js.com).

-//⚠ WIP For the moment you can refer to the **Usage/Examples** section of this README
+If you want to contribute to the docs website you can [file an issue](https://github.com/paoloricciuti/sprinkle-js/issues/new) to this repository.
 ## FAQ

 #### Can i use Sprinkle JS in production?